 The players and their unions also need to be sure that gambling revenue falls within the sport-related-income bucket.
 In basketball, it’s termed BRI — basketball-related income — and the players are entitled to a percentage of that BRI.
 The same goes for most other major sports.
 The players need to be sure that gambling revenue — like that one-percent integrity fee — has a carve-out dedicated to sports-related-income.

 Legalized sports gambling is not some type of cure-all elixir for flagging ratings, but it’s most likely going to help the companies who own distribution rights to sports properties.
 The logic is simple.
 Games are never over when fans have money on point spreads.
 Fans will be more apt to watch a game when they have a dollar or two wagered on the outcome.
-This will increase the number of casual viewers and increased the engagement of avid sports fans.
+This will increase the number of casual viewers and increase the engagement of avid sports fans.

 Distribution partners have lived under an unnecessary code of almost silence when it comes to gambling.
 Some announcers had tongue-in-cheek references to totals or point spreads.
 Scott Van Pelt looked to move gambling more mainstream with his Bad Beats segment on SportsCenter.
-Now gambling will be more accepted.
-It can be talked about in-game.
+Now gambling will be more accepted, it can be talked about in-game.
 Gambling also creates programming options.
 There are entire shows dedicated to fantasy sports — specifically fantasy football.
 Now, there can be entire shows based around gambling in general.
 TV and cable networks will still have to take things slowly, but it wouldn’t be surprising to see an NFL gambling show coming to a TV station near you in the upcoming season.

 State and federal government